Isolated Ectopia LentisSymptoms, Doctors, Treatments, Advances & More

 Learn About Isolated Ectopia Lentis

-Mutations in the FBN1 or ADAMTSL4 gene cause isolated ectopia lentis.
+Changes in the FBN1 or ADAMTSL4 gene cause isolated ectopia lentis.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the FBN1 gene are more common among people with isolated ectopia lentis than variants in the ADAMTSL4 gene.
 These genes provide instructions for making proteins that are necessary for the formation of threadlike filaments called microfibrils.
-Microfibrils provide support to many tissues, including the lenses of the eyes, which are held in position by these filaments.
+Microfibrils provide support to many tissues.
+Within the eyes, microfibrils form small bundles called zonular fibers that hold the lenses of the eyes in their central position.

-When isolated ectopia lentis is caused by mutations in the FBN1 gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-In some cases, an affected person inherits the mutation from one affected parent.
-Other cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
+When isolated ectopia lentis is caused by pathogenic variants in the FBN1 gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+In some cases, an affected person inherits the variant from one affected parent.
+Other cases result from a new (de novo) variant in the gene that occurs during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals typically have no history of the disorder in their family.

 David Charteris practices in London, United Kingdom.
 Mr. Charteris is rated as an Elite expert by MediFind in the treatment of Isolated Ectopia Lentis.
 His top areas of expertise are Retinal Detachment, Isolated Ectopia Lentis, Marfan Syndrome, Vitrectomy, and Cataract Removal.